Student Stories: Jhenevie Oca

 While at COD, she received multiple awards from the COD Foundation, including the Foundation Achievers, Bookstore, Affordable Textbook Competition, and Career and Technical Education Needs Textbook scholarships.
 She also received a scholarship from the Illinois Community College Faculty Association and the DAISY Award for Extraordinary Nursing Students from the DAISY Foundation.

 Oca graduated with honors and was selected to give the commencement speech during the Nursing Pinning Ceremony.
-She currently is in the RN to BSN program at Purdue University and looks forward to starting her career.
+She currently is finishing the RN to BSN program at Purdue University and works as an ICU nurse at Rush Copley, where she received the Future of Nursing Scholarship.

 As for COD, Oca was sad to leave after graduating and highly recommends it to anyone.